 Mountain Update | Windham Mountain

-Snowtubing at The Adventure Park will be open from 4pm until 8pm Friday, 11am to 8pm Saturday & Sunday, and 11am to 4pm Monday.
-Kids snowmobiling will also be offered.
+The Adventure Park is open this weekend, Sat 2/22: 11am - 8pm, Sunday 2/23: 11am-4pm.
+Kids snowmobiling will is also offered during operating hours.
 Ice Skating is closed.
-Get Adventure Park hours and info for the Season here.
+Get Adventure Park hours and info for the season here.